 We believe art is imperative to building and engaging community, telling our place-based stories, and celebrating and reinforcing the diversity in North Minneapolis.
-This January RCFL opened its first public art gallery: the Redeemer Community Art Gallery
+Last January RCFL opened its first public art gallery: the Redeemer Community Art Gallery

 Devoted to Northside art and culture, this gallery hosts ten local artists with work hanging in Venture North, Redeemer Lutheran Church, and RCFL’s Living Room with gallery infrastructure designed and installed by RCFL board member Dennis Skovsted.
 The gallery highlights colorful, creative, and powerful work and provides an opportunity for RCFL to invest in these local artists.